 From here, a rickety staircase leads down into the bats’ winter palace.
-It’s only perhaps thirty feet underground; sunlight penetrates, nevertheless the bats love it.
+It’s only perhaps thirty feet underground; so sunlight penetrates.
+Nevertheless the bats love it.
 On the ‘off season’ you can even get married in this cave.
-Most of the cave formations have been knocked off and purloined.
-The most interesting theft, however, was that of the partly calcified body of an aboriginal stolen by a sideshow impresario in the 19th century, returned, then re-stolen and never recovered.
+Most of the cave’s formations have been knocked off and purloined.
+The most intriguing theft, however, was that of the partly calcified body of an aboriginal stolen by a sideshow impresario in the 19th century, returned, then re-stolen and never recovered.
 Periodically, paleontologists dig through the deep strata in the various caves here, uncovering hundreds of thousands of years of the fossil record to reveal skeletons of extinct megafauna, like the giant short-faced kangaroo and the marsupial lion, as well as countless smaller species.

 Eastward Ho.
 Outside the town of Mount Gambier, is Blue Lake, a crater lake that turns an unearthly blue for five months of the year before reverting to steel gray.
 Yup, sure is weirdly blue, especially since we’ve got leaden overcast above us.
 We roll into Port Fairy in the late afternoon, acclimate to tonight’s digs, then stroll up the main street of this seasonal tourist town.
 For tonight’s meal, I hear Coffin Sally’s has good pizza.

 Back at the hotel, I try to bring this thing up to date, but weariness prevails.
 Outside, however, some gents, not dudes, gents are having an animated and prolonged late-night chinwag.
 Fuck ‘em.
 Let the rain begin!
 Weather to sleep by.